 Additional Hoffman2 resources for researchers include complete system administration for contributed cores, cluster access through dual, redundant 100Gb network interconnects to the campus backbone, the capability to run large parallel jobs that can take advantage of the cluster’s InfiniBand interconnect, and access to a Panasas parallel filesystem and a NetApp storage system.
 Current HPC storage capacity is 2 petabytes.

-- As of December 2021, in order to complete the Hoffman2 Cluster new user registration, you will need to be connected to the campus VPN.
-Please note, campus VPN access is restricted to registered students and university employees with an active staff/faculty appointment.
-Here are instructions on how to install the campus VPN – https://www.it.ucla.edu/it-support-center/services/virtual-private-network-vpn-clients.
+- As of March 2023, in order to complete the Hoffman2 Cluster new user registration, you will no longer need to be connected to the campus VPN.